openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 override-compile-option = "-O1 -V"
 ```

-The commands entered here will be inserted into the compilation command during `build` execution and concatenated after the module's `compile-option` content, with higher priority than `compile-option`.
+The commands filled here will be inserted into the compilation command during `build` execution and concatenated after the module's `compile-option` content, with higher priority than `compile-option`.
 Refer to the [Compilation Options](../Appendix/compile_options_OHOS.md) chapter in the *Cangjie Programming Language Development Guide* for available commands.

 > **Note:**
 >
-> - `override-compile-option` applies to packages within dependent modules.
+> - `override-compile-option` applies to packages in dependent modules.
 Developers must ensure that the configured `cjc` compilation options do not conflict with the `compile-option` in dependent modules.
 Otherwise, errors will occur during `cjc` execution.
-For non-conflicting compilation options of the same type, options in `override-compile-option` have higher priority than those in `compile-option`.
+For non-conflicting similar `cjc` compilation options, the options in `override-compile-option` have higher priority than those in `compile-option`.
-> - In workspace compilation scenarios, only the `override-compile-option` configured in `workspace` will apply to all packages in all modules within the workspace.
+> - In workspace compilation scenarios, only the `override-compile-option` configured in `workspace` will be applied to all packages in all modules within the workspace.
 Even if `-m` is used to specify a single module as the entry module, the entry module's `override-compile-option` will not be used.

 ### "link-option"